Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2025?

 For greater clarity, here is the map published on the France Diplomatie website which indicates in red and orange the areas most inadvisable to tourists:

-Security measures for travelers to Mexico
+Safety measures for travelers

 While no travel destination is completely risk-free, prepared travelers can reduce their risk and increase their safety.